Apple Research Salary | $186K-$361K+ | Levels.fyi

 The median Research compensation in United States package at Apple totals $253K per year.
-View the base salary, stock, and bonus breakdowns for Apple's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Apple's total compensation packages.
 Last updated: 10/28/2025

 Company